 Writer-Director Lucia Mauro and her husband, producer Joe Orlandino, founded In My Brother's Shoes, Inc., in 2014.
 It's named after their first film, In My Brother's Shoes.
 Their goal is to tell meaningful and uplifting stories in film and to share them with communities via screenings that prompt energized and healing discussions.
 Lucia's 2014 short film, In My Brother’s Shoes, starring Danny McCarthy (Boardwalk Empire, Blue Bloods, Elvis & Nixon) as a man who honors his fallen U.S. Marine Corps brother by taking a pilgrimage to Rome in his sibling’s combat boots, was awarded Best Short Film at the 2015 Mirabile Dictu International Catholic Film Festival at the Vatican.
 It also was featured in the 2015 International Cannes Film Festival’s Short Film Corner.
 Her 2016 feature, One Year Later, tells the story of an American woman who takes a cathartic trip to the Italian Alps one year after completing cancer treatment.
 It screened at Montreal’s Views of the World Film & Music Festival, where it was nominated for Best Original Score.
 The film is shown throughout the medical community for cancer support groups.
 Frances Xavier Cabrini: The People’s Saint, a poetic documentary honoring the Patron Saint of Immigrant’s Centenary filmed in 2017, marks Lucia's third film.
 It was an Official Selection of the 2018 Catholic Film Festival in Seoul, South Korea.
 All of her films explore the idea of healing, resilience and human connection.
-In 2020, she completed post-production on Voci del diario (Entries), a short film exploring the life cycle through journal writing; and on I Have a Name, a documentary that addresses homelessness in Chicago and the organizations that nourish the whole person.
+In 2020, she premiered Voci del diario (Entries), a short film about the life cycle told through one man and his journals; and I Have a Name, a documentary that addresses homelessness in Chicago and the organizations that nourish the whole person.
+I Have a Name won Best Documentary at the 2020 Mirabile Dictu International Catholic Film Festival at the Vatican.